 top of page

-Nobody with an aesthetic bone in their body would drop litter on a beach.
+Nobody with an aesthetic bone in their body would drop litter on a beach and I am fortunate to have the most glorious stretch of underrated coastline on my doorstep, with a huge amount of material for free.

 I am valuing detritus, objects of low status and exploring their worth; their cost to the planet.
 Individually, life is extremely challenging, but through this lens it is possible to carry an abundance of self-sufficiency.
 Along with a sense of humour that makes for a very rich life.